meikidd/kick-off-es6/README.md

-# kick-off-es6
-Kick off ES6
+# Kick off ES6

+## ES6: The Future is Now

+- Overview